yokodev/udaproy-fundamental/README.md

 First you need to get a copy of the App into your machine

-clone it and cd into the directory, install dependencies via YARN or NPM and start it up
+clone it, cd into the directory, install dependencies via YARN or NPM and start it up

 ```
 git clone  https://github.com/jatcode/udaproy-fundamental.git my-reads